Mystik01/mystik01/README.md

-# Hi, I'm Mystik.
+# Hi, I'm Scarsz.
-- I'm mainly a Discord bot developer but wanting to create programs with diffenent purposes too.
+- I'm mainly a backend software engineer & system admin with a passion for computers.
-- I usually program in JavaScript (node.js) but am also comfortable with Python.
+- I usually program in Java but am also comfortable with JavaScript, Python, and C#.
-- I am hoping to learn c# and learn hgow to use game engines as I would like to go into a career building games.
+- I dabble in embedded devices such as the ESP32 & Arduino Nano microcontrollers.

 ## Technology that I use
 <p align="center">